STANCO FAIR IS READY ROCK OUT! “Lit”

 TUSD’s child nutritional program, Real.Fresh., is committed to providing nutritional information that promotes children’s health by supporting healthy eating habits, as well as being physically active.
 TUSD provides nutritional information on all menus and works hard on having their website include resources that support healthy food choices through increased consumption of fruits and vegetables.
 TUSD’s partnership with the Kids Club program at the Stanislaus County Fair encourages students to continue making healthy food choices in the summer – and throughout their lives.

 Children that are registered in the Kids Club program will have the opportunity to expand their knowledge and skills at the Fair!
 By filling out a passport book used to travel around the Fairgrounds, kids will be answering math, science, art, livestock and agriculture-related questions.
 Once they finish answering all their passport questions, the kids can turn in the passport to the Information Booth at the Fair for a chance to win (4) pack Great America tickets from KAT Country 103.
 Kids Club members will also receive a tote bag with fun items from our sponsors, as well as two carnival ride tickets.
-Parents can sign up their kids now at https://stancofair.com/kidsclub/.
+Parents can sign up their kids now at http://stancofair.com/kidsclub/.

 The 2023 Stanislaus County Fair is July 7-16.
 Discounted Fair admission tickets, unlimited ride wristbands, and the Fair season pass will be on sale beginning Saturday, April 22, 2023.
 Visit www.stancofair.com to find information on fair entertainment, local exhibits, and livestock.